HQ01/BOWMIAN/README.md

-# B.O.W.M.I.A.N
+# B.O.N.M.I.A.N

-Bag of word may include anything you need
+Bag of ngrams may include anything you need